Narrative

 Context of Judges 5:16

-Judges 5:16 comes in the middle of Deborah’s victory song, a poetic celebration after God delivered Israel from the brutal rule of Canaanite general Sisera.
+This verse comes from the Song of Deborah, a victory hymn sung after God delivered Israel from the brutal oppression of the Canaanite general Sisera in Judges 4:12-16.

 Application